davidayalas/hugolifycms/README.md

 ## Features

 * Hugo with nested folders integrated with NetlifyCMS
-* Multilanguage (Netlifycms and Hugo suport for multilanguage are incompatibles by now)
+* Multilanguage (Netlifycms and Hugo support for multilanguage are incompatibles by now)
 * CMS accessible from live site
 * It works with Netlify Identity and Github Auth:  main problem here was creating new sections paths in content folder.